fcsonline/drill/README.md

     request:
       method: DELETE
       url: /

+  - name: Custom headers
+    request:
+      url: /admin
+      headers:
+        Authorization: Basic aHR0cHdhdGNoOmY=
+        X-Foo: Bar
 ```

-As you can see you can play with interpolations in different ways.
+As you can see, you can play with interpolations in different ways.
 This
 will let you specify a benchmank with different requests and
 dependencies between them.